OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 Validation is done on the client side in Outlook when the send event is triggered, and the add-in has up to 5 minutes before it times out.
 If validation fails, the sending of the item is blocked, and an error message is displayed in an information bar that prompts the user to take action.

 > [!NOTE]
-> In Outlook on the web, when the on-send feature is triggered in a message being composed within the Outlook browser tab, the item is popped out to its own browser window or tab in order to complete validation and other processing.
+> In Outlook on the web and new Outlook on Windows, when the on-send feature is triggered in a message being composed within the Outlook browser tab, the item is popped out to its own browser window or tab in order to complete validation and other processing.

 The following screenshot shows an information bar that notifies the sender to add a subject.